 How to Install Python 2

 Installing Python 2 is a snap, and unlike in years past, the installer will even set the path variable for you (something we’ll be getting into a bit later).
-Run the installer, select “Install for all users,” and then click “Next.”
+Download and run the installer, select “Install for all users,” and then click “Next.”

 On the directory selection screen, leave the directory as “Python27” and click “Next.”